williamtong/wine_review_model/README.md

 </br>

 Models were trained for two separate use cases:
 1. Price model:  Employs the text, winery, and geographic origin of the wine, and the score (points) given by its review to predict its price.
-[Click for README.md summary here.](./wine_libraries/price_model/README.md)
+[Cclick for <i>wine price predictor</i> summary here](./wine_libraries/price_model/README.md)
-2. Wine Recommender:  Based on the taster review text, it allows the user to describe the wine she/he wants and the price she/he wants to pay, and the model will recommend the best wines.
-[Click for README.md summary here](./wine_libraries/wine_recommender//README.md)
+2. Wine Recommender:  Based on the taster review text, it allows the user to describe the wine she/he wants and the price she/he wants to pay, and the model will recommend the best wines. [click for <i>wine recommender</i> summary here](./wine_libraries/wine_recommender//README.md)